Die Haut und ihre Barrierefunktion

 How else does the skin protect itself from excessive water loss?

-In addition to the lipid protective layer, our skin has the Natural Moisturizing Factor (NMF), a "natural moisturizing factor".
+In addition to the lipid protective layer, our skin has the Natural Moisturizing Factor (NMF) , a "natural moisturizing factor".

 Many factors can influence the condition of the skin barrier.
-On the one hand, too frequent or, on the other hand, insufficient skin cleansing can damage the protective layer of the skin.
-Aggressive cosmetic treatments or inadequate skin care products are also predestined to have a negative influence on the so-called acid mantle of the skin.
-Other elementary factors are genetics and age.A damaged skin barrier can therefore also be of genetic origin, for example in the case of neurodermatitis.
-And the fact that the skin loses its ability to store moisture fromaround the age of 30 explains why it makes sense to provide active external support from this time at the latest.
+Overly frequent or inadequate cleansing can damage the skin's protective layer.
+Aggressive cosmetic treatments or inadequate care products are equally likely to negatively impact the skin's acid mantle.
+Other fundamental factors include genetics and age.
+A damaged skin barrier can therefore also have a genetic origin, for example, in the case of atopic dermatitis.
+And the fact that the skin loses its ability to retain moisture from around the age of 30 explains why it makes sense to actively provide external support from this point onward.

 Conclusion: